neilmispelaar/canada-campaign-page/README.md

 The CIAS document has a [section](https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-information-architecture-specification/templates-detailed-specifications/campaign-pages.html) specifically for Campaign pages where you can find more details about the specification as well as examples of Campaign Pages.

+### Canada.ca Content Style Guide

+The [Canada.ca Content Style Guide](https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-style-guide.html) documents the rules that must be used when creating and authoring web content that can be easily found, understood and used.
+They are based on writing principles and techniques that help make web content clear and adapted to the needs of all people.

+### Web Standards for the Government of Canada

+To do.

 ## Web Experience Toolkit